Zhangjason308/SYSC3110-GROUP34/Deliverable2-README.txt

 			and only the selected pieces from the Hand will be swapped.
 -------------------------------------------------------------------------------------------------------------------------

-3. AI's turn
+5. AI's turn or Player2's turn
-4. If a word is placed on a multiplier, the player's score will me multiplied depending on the color of the multiplier it is placed on, red color tiles are x3 multipliers, and blue color tiles are x2 multipliers.
+6. If a word is placed on a multiplier, the player's score will me multiplied depending on the color of the multiplier it is placed on, red color tiles are x3 multipliers, and blue color tiles are x2 multipliers.
-5.Blank pieces are represented by "!" .
+7. Blank pieces are represented by "!" .
+8. Player Can Undo or Redo his tile
+9. Player can save his game, then load it when he enters again
-6. Repeat until Game Bag is empty, or no possible words can be made
+10. Repeat until Game Bag is empty, or no possible words can be made